wolflegend523/CSS385_GameDocuments/docs/_docs/finaltests.md

 &nbsp;
 # 5/31/2023 Playtest
 ## Summary
 We conducted a playtest with our classmates on May 31, 2023.
-This playtests had __ playtesters and used the in-class Google forms sheet to collect feedback.
+This playtests had 18 playtesters and used the in-class Google Forms sheet to collect feedback.
+- AVG Fun enjoyment rating:  4.35 / 5.0
+- AVG Fun replay rating:  4.24 / 5.0
+- AVG Innovation rating:  4.59 / 5.0
+- AVG Technical challenge rating: 4.76 / 5.0
+- AVG Production quality rating: 4.76 / 5.0

 ## Analysis
 #### What Players Liked